plogs/asopposedtowhat.com/content/posts/personal-pronoun-respect.md

 already, thank you very much), but because someone else's ideology tells me to speak differently, regardless of what I may think about that ideology.
-Indeed I'm compelled to speak differently if I wish to avoid being ostracized,
+Indeed I'm compelled to speak differently if I wish to avoid being ostracized.

-For anyone demanding this type of 'respect', here are some different words that I don't normally use, and I say this with all due respect: go fuck yourself.
+So, for anyone demanding this type of 'respect', here are some words that align with my worldview, and I say this with all due respect: go fuck yourself.